topjohnwu/Magisk/docs/install.md

 - Use either [samfirm.js](https://github.com/jesec/samfirm.js), [Frija](https://forum.xda-developers.com/s10-plus/how-to/tool-frija-samsung-firmware-downloader-t3910594), or [Samloader](https://forum.xda-developers.com/s10-plus/how-to/tool-samloader-samfirm-frija-replacement-t4105929) to download the latest firmware zip of your device directly from Samsung servers.
 - Unzip the firmware and copy the `AP` tar file to your device.
 It is normally named as `AP_[device_model_sw_ver].tar.md5`
 - Press the **Install** button in the Magisk card
-- If you are patching a recovery image, check the **"Recovery Mode"** option
+- If your device does **NOT** have boot ramdisk, check the **"Recovery Mode"** option
 - Choose **"Select and Patch a File"** in method, and select the `AP` tar file
-- The Magisk app will patch the whole firmware file to `[Internal Storage]/Download/magisk_patched_[random_strings].tar`
 - Start the installation, and copy the patched tar file to your PC using ADB:<br>
   `adb pull /sdcard/Download/magisk_patched_[random_strings].tar`<br>
   **DO NOT USE MTP** as it is known to corrupt large files.
 - Reboot to download mode.
 Open Odin on your PC, and flash `magisk_patched.tar` as `AP`, together with `BL`, `CP`, and `CSC` (**NOT** `HOME_CSC` because we want to **wipe data**) from the original firmware.
 - Your device should reboot automatically once Odin finished flashing.
 Agree to do a factory reset if asked.
 - If your device does **NOT** have boot ramdisk, reboot to recovery now to enable Magisk (reason stated in [Magisk in Recovery](#magisk-in-recovery)).
-- Install the Magisk app you've downloaded and launch the app.
+- Install the Magisk app you've already downloaded and launch the app.
 It should show a dialog asking for additional setup.
 - Let the app do its job and automatically reboot the device.
 Voila!

 ### Upgrading the OS